searchspring/snap/docs/SNAP_RECOMMENDATIONS.md

 ## Bundle Recommendations
-The Searchspring Management Console also contains a `Bundle` template availble for bundle profiles, this template does not require the use of the Snapfu CLI to create a custom template.
+The Searchspring Management Console also contains a `Bundle` template available for bundle profiles, this template does not require the use of the Snapfu CLI to create a custom template.
 To use the `Bundle` template, another component mapping will need to be added to your instantiator config.

 ```typescript
 // src/index.ts